The Universal Kinship: Reception

-The Universal Kinship was well-received by several contemporary figures.
-The English writer Henry S. Salt, Moore's friend and fellow animal rights advocate, later described the book, in his autobiography, as "the best ever written in the humanitarian cause".
-Upon the book's publication in the United Kingdom, Salt widely publicized it using his Humanitarian League network.
+The Universal Kinship was praised by several contemporary writers and reformers.
+The English writer Henry S. Salt, Moore's friend and fellow animal rights advocate, later described the book in his autobiography as "the best ever written in the humanitarian cause".
+After the book's publication in the United Kingdom, Salt promoted it through his Humanitarian League network.
 The book received positive reviews in The Daily Telegraph, the Evening Standard, The Clarion, and Reynold's News.

-American socialist Eugene V. Debs declared that "[i]t is impossible for me to express my appreciation of your masterly work.
+American socialist Eugene V. Debs wrote: "[i]t is impossible for me to express my appreciation of your masterly work.
 It is simply great, and every socialist and student of sociology should read it."
-Debs was inspired by the book to publish an article "Man and Mule", reflecting on the relationship between mules and humans.
+Debs was inspired by the book to publish "Man and Mule", an article reflecting on the relationship between humans and mules.

-Moore sent a personal copy of the book to the American writer Mark Twain, who replied:
+Moore sent a copy of the book to the American writer Mark Twain, who replied:

 The book has furnished me several days of deep pleasure and satisfaction; it has compelled my gratitude at the same time, since it saves me the labor of stating my own long-cherished opinions and reflections and resentments by doing it lucidly and fervently and irascibly for me.

-In an endorsement, the American writer Jack London stated:Mr. Moore has a broad grasp and shows masterly knowledge of the subject.
+In an endorsement, the American writer Jack London stated:

+Mr. Moore has a broad grasp and shows masterly knowledge of the subject.
 And withal the interest never flags.
 The book reads like a novel.
 One is constantly keyed up and expectant.
 Mr. Moore is to be congratulated upon the magnificent way in which he has made alive the dull, heavy processes of the big books.
 And, then, there is his style.
 He uses splendid virile English and shows a fine appreciation of the values of words.
-He uses always the right word.In his copy, London marked the passage "All beings are ends; no creatures are means.
+He uses always the right word.

+In his copy, London marked the passage "All beings are ends; no creatures are means.
 All beings have not equal rights, neither have all men; but all have rights."

-English feminist and writer Mona Caird, was so deeply moved by the book that she wrote Moore a personal letter, declaring:
+English feminist and writer Mona Caird wrote a personal letter to Moore after reading the book, stating:

 It leaves me in a glow of enthusiasm and hope.
 It seems like the embodiment of years of almost despairing effort and pain of all of us who have felt these things.
 That which we have been thinking and feeling—some in one direction and some in another, some in fuller understanding and breadth, others in little flashes of insight here and there—all seems gathered together, expressed, and given form and color and life in your wonderful book.

-American socialist Julius Wayland endorsed the book, describing the book as "not exactly socialism", but that it would open up a new world for its readers and that the book was a "scientific education within itself."
+American socialist Julius Wayland also endorsed the book, describing it as "not exactly socialism", but saying that it would open up a new world for its readers and that it was a "scientific education within itself."